There are several types of acne. Comedonal acne is characterized by many small, flesh-colored bumps that make the skin appear bumpy.

 Should Whitehead or Closed Comedones be Popped?

 Closed comedones usually are called whiteheads, which, contrary to popular belief, are not those white, pus-filled pimples that are so often tempted to pop.
-Actual whiteheads are not even really poppable.
+Actual whiteheads are not even poppable.
 However, if someone attempts to pop them or gets irritated by bacteria, they can become poppable pimples.

 What are the Causes?